 7. Educate Employees on Security Best Practices

-In conclusion, cloud-based productivity suites offer businesses a range of benefits, including enhanced collaboration, productivity, and efficiency.
+Cloud-based productivity suites offer businesses a range of benefits, including enhanced collaboration, productivity, and efficiency.
 However, these benefits come with the need for ensuring the security and privacy of sensitive information.
-By following the best practices outlined above, businesses can securely store and access their files in the cloud, protecting their data while enjoying the benefits of cloud-based productivity suites.
+By following the best practices outlined above---and by leveraging trusted products such as Microsoft 365, Google Workspace, YubiKey, and encryption tools---businesses can securely store and access their files in the cloud, protecting their data while enjoying the advantages of modern productivity platforms.

 Similar Articles: